VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Related Works

-\paragraph{Image-augmented metrics.} To address the limitation of text-only metrics, various approaches have been explored that cross-reference between visual input and captions.
-VIFIDEL~\cite{madhyastha2019vifidel} computes semantic similarity by matching object names extracted from the image with those mentioned in the candidate caption.
-However, objects are discrete representations limited to fixed categories and cannot capture the motion dynamics that are particularly informative for videos.
-Visual-language models (VLMs), by contrast, provide continuous representations that offer richer semantic alignment between visual and textual modalities.
-ViLBERTScore~\cite{lee_vilbertscore_2020} extends BERTScore by leveraging the pretrained ViLBERT~\cite{lu2019vilbert} models, but still requires comparison to reference captions.
-UMIC~\cite{lee2021umic} and CLIP-based metrics~\cite{hessel_clipscore_2022,jiang_tiger_2019,cui_learning_2018,sarto2023positive, wada_polos_2024,zeng_hicescore_2024,lee_fleur_2024,shi_emscore_2022,liu2023models} relax this constraint by employing contrastive learning to directly model the semantic alignment between the images and captions.
-Although promising for short captions, these embedding-based methods are constrained by the context length limitations of their text encoders.
-Recently, the strong contextual reasoning and instruction following capability of LLMs have been leveraged for evaluation across diverse tasks~\cite{liu_g-eval_2023}.
-Building on this trend, Maeda et al. \cite{maeda_vision_2024} employ an LLM to compare the candidate caption to the visual context extracted with a VLM.
-However, these methods only consider static images and do not model the temporal dynamics of video, resulting in suboptimal performance on video caption evaluation.
+\paragraph{Image-augmented metrics.} To overcome the limitation of text-only metrics, image-aware approaches align captions with visual input.
+VIFIDEL~\cite{madhyastha2019vifidel} matches object names between images and captions, but is restricted to discrete categories and cannot capture motion dynamics in videos.
+Visual-language model (VLM) based metrics offer richer semantic alignment through continuous representations.
+ViLBERTScore~\cite{lee_vilbertscore_2020} extends BERTScore using ViLBERT~\cite{lu2019vilbert}, but still requires comparison to reference captions.
+UMIC~\cite{lee2021umic} and CLIP-based metrics~\cite{hessel_clipscore_2022,jiang_tiger_2019,cui_learning_2018,sarto2023positive, wada_polos_2024,zeng_hicescore_2024,lee_fleur_2024,shi_emscore_2022,liu2023models} relax this constraint by directly modeling image-caption semantic alignment via contrastive learning, though remain limited by the context length of their text encoders.
+Recently, \citet{maeda_vision_2024} compare the candidate caption to the VLM-derived visual context with a LLM.
+However, these methods focus on static images and do not model the temporal dynamics, which limits their effectiveness for video caption evaluation.